gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

    You configure the image by passing props to the `<StaticImage />` component.
 You can change the size and layout, as well as settings such as the type of placeholder used when lazy loading.
 There are also advanced image processing options available.
 You can find the full list of options [in the API docs](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image).

-   This component renders a 200px by 200px image of a dinosaur.
-Before loading it will have a blurred, low-resolution placeholder.
-It uses the `"fixed"` layout, which means the image does not resize with its container.

    ```jsx
    import { StaticImage } from "gatsby-plugin-image"